SeanPlusPlus/WebDevTemplates/hello-world/hello-js/CHALLENGES.md

 1. Display "hello world" in all caps
 2. Report the frequency of each character in "hello world".
 Sort the characters from most to least common.
 A tie break should go to the character lower in the alphabet.
-Wrap your output in a "<ul>" tag with an "<li>" for each row.
+Wrap your output in a "ul" tag with an "li" for each row.
 Your output should look something like this:

 ```
 l: 3